 Dressing someone else can be a challenge in itself.
 When it is coupled with a disability or impairment, it becomes a learned skill.
 Most adults who are parents have experience dressing their children, but dressing another adult brings a whole new set of challenges.
 This is especially true if the adult has a physical condition that prevents them from assisting, such as Parkinson’s Disease (PD).

-Depending upon the progressive state of the disease and even the time of day can impose specific challenges also.
-Below are a few considerations and tips that may help you and your loved one.
+The progressive state of the disease and even the time of day can impose specific challenges as well.
+Below are a few considerations and tips that may help simplify and speed up your loved one's daily care routine.

 Adapt and Enable

 - First, extend as much privacy and respect in the dressing process as possible.
 Promote their dignity and pick up on their cues.
 For example, if they say something like, "My thumbs aren’t working today," this may translate into something like, "I'm feeling confused and could use some help this morning."
 If they laugh, then laugh with them, or even sing the instructions.
 The idea is to encourage comfort and easiness in this process.
 It is very likely that they are as uncomfortable as you are.

 - If they become confused or frustrated with a task, assist calmly with short, simple instructions.